Ancestral Womb and Postpartum Care Program

 Close-up of a person harvesting herbs in a garden, with focus on their hand reaching into the plants.

-In collaboration with HAFN and DAR, Community Roots Midwife Collective’s Ancestral Womb & Postpartum Care (AWPC) Program—an Indigenous-led partnership—centers Indigenous peoples and people of color to revitalize traditional Indigenous midwifery, wellness ceremonies, and nourishing collective rematriation within Colorado.
-Through AWPC, we bring Closing of the Bones / Cerrada de Caderas and other culturally responsive, celebratory practices to communities across the Denver/Boulder Front Range, supporting healing after birth, trauma, and pregnancy releases, and guiding youth, community members, and birthing people through the potent postpartum journey with care rooted in ancestral traditions, respect, and ceremony.
+In collaboration with HAFN and DAR, Community Roots Midwife Collective’s Ancestral Womb & Postpartum Care (AWPC) Program—an Indigenous-led partnership—centers Indigenous peoples and people of color to revitalize traditional Indigenous midwifery, postpartum and healing ceremonies, and nourishing collective rematriation within Colorado.
+Our offerings, guided by our communities and Concilio, include Closing of Bones/Cerrada de Caderas ceremonies, First Moon: Coming of Age Circle, knowledge shares, and a medicinal garden.

 AWPC Concilio